Exchange of Intervals and Intrinsic Ergodicity of the Negative Beta shift: Introduction

-Vittorio Grünwald in \cite{Vitt} discovered the negabinary system.
-It is a non-standard positional numeral system with the unusual property that negative and positive numbers can be represented without a sign bit.
-It was been used in the experimental Polish computers SKRZAT 1 (see for example \cite{FIETT19601250}) and BINEG in 1950.
-In 2009 S. Ito and T. Sadahiro, in \cite{MR2534912} extended the notion of representation of numbers without a sign to all negative bases.
-They determine the unique measure with the maximal entropy of $ I_{\beta}=[\frac{\beta}{1-\beta}, \frac{1}{1-\beta})$ endowed with the negative $\beta$-transformation.
-The theory of representation of numbers highlights the link existing between the symbolic dynamics and the analytic number theory.
-In the last decade, various papers had been devoted to the similarities and differences between the positive and negative $ \beta$-transformations, and basic properties of the strings corresponding to negative $\beta$-expansions had been derived.
-See for instance \cite{DBLP:journals/ijfcs/CharlierS18}, \cite{NguemaNdong20161}, \cite{NguemaNdong2019}, \cite{MR2974214}.
-This paper fits in this line of research.
+In \cite{Vitt}, Vittorio Grünwald introduced the negabinary system.
+It is a non-standard positional numeral system with the unusual property both that negative and positive numbers can be represented without a sign bit.
+It was used in the experimental Polish computers SKRZAT 1 (see for example \cite{FIETT19601250}) and BINEG in 1950.
+In 2009, S. Ito and T. Sadahiro, in \cite{MR2534912} extended the notion of signless numbers representation to all negative bases.
+They determined the unique measure of maximal entropy of $ I_{\beta}=[\frac{\beta}{1-\beta}, \frac{1}{1-\beta})$ endowed with the negative $\beta$-transformation.
+The theory of representation of numbers highlights the connection between the symbolic dynamics and analytic number theory.
+Over the past two decades, various papers have investigated to the similarities and differences between the positive and negative $ \beta$-transformations, and several fundamental properties of strings associated with negative $\beta$-expansions have been established.
+See, for instance \cite{DBLP:journals/ijfcs/CharlierS18}, \cite{NguemaNdong20161}, \cite{NguemaNdong2019}, \cite{MR2974214}.
+This paper fits within this line of research.
 Endowed with the shift, the positive and negative $\beta$-shifts share many properties.
-On the other hand, they differ in many aspects.
-For instance, the positive $\beta$-shift is coded for all values of $ \beta$ ($\beta>1$).
-In contrast, the negative $\beta$-shift is coded if and only if $ \beta$ is less than or equal to $ -\frac{1+\sqrt{5}}{2} $ and the $ \beta$-expansion of the left end-point of the domain of the negative $\beta$-transformation is not periodic with odd period.
-Moreover, a strange phenomenon labels the difference between positive and negative $\beta$-shifts: the existence of gaps in the system for the negative case.
-It concerns subsets (cylinders) of the negative $\beta$-shift negligible with respect to the measure with the maximal entropy.
+On the other hand, they also differ in several important aspects.
+For instance, the positive $\beta$-shift is coded for every value of $ \beta$ greater than 1.
+In contrast, the negative $\beta$-shift is coded if and only if $ \beta$ is smaller than or equal to $ -\frac{1+\sqrt{5}}{2} $ and the $ \beta$-expansion of the left end-point of the domain of the negative $\beta$-transformation is not periodic with odd period.
+Moreover, a striking phenomenon distinguishes positive from negative $\beta$-shifts: the existence of gaps in the negative case.
+These gaps correspond to subsets (cylinders) of the negative $\beta$-shift that are negligible with respect to the maximal entropy measure.
 Such cylinders are carried by intransitive words (see Theorems \ref{InW1} and \ref{InW2}).
 In the domain of the negative $\beta$-transformation (which we will denote by $I_{\beta}$), this phenomenon was closely investigated in \cite{MR2974214}.
-Moreover, the authors give a very simple and interesting proof of the uniqueness of the measure with the maximal entropy of the negative $\beta$-transformation (see \cite{MR2974214} Corollary 2.4).
-This result leads us to hope the one-side right negative $\beta$-shift intrinsically ergodic.
-Also, when $ \beta $ is less than $-\frac{1+\sqrt{5}}{2} $, M. Shinoda and K. Yamamoto proved in \cite{article} the intrinsic ergodicity of the factors of the negative $\beta$-shift.
+Moreover, the authors give a very simple and interesting proof of the uniqueness of the measure of maximal entropy on the negative $\beta$-transformation (see \cite{MR2974214} Corollary 2.4).
+This result suggests that the one-sided negative $\beta$-shift is intrinsically ergodic.
+Also, when $ \beta $ is smaller than $-\frac{1+\sqrt{5}}{2} $, M. Shinoda and K. Yamamoto proved in \cite{article} that factors of the negative $\beta$-shift are intrinsically ergodic.